top of page

 Dates and registration

-The next audition will take place in October 2025.
+The next audition will take place in spring 2026 in the main concert hall of the Bern Hochschule der Künste.
 A panel of experts will decide on participation.
 The following documents must be submitted to register for the audition:

-Online application form with artistic CV, a sound recording and a letter of motivation – available once the audition date has been set.
+The online application form with artistic CV, a sound recording and a letter of motivation can be submitted.
+Details regarding the dates will be announced at the beginning of 2026.

 Instruments